-Over the past 20+ years, we have helped over 5,000 entrepreneurs and business owners create business plans to start and grow their laundromats.
+Over the past 20+ years, we have helped over 5,000 entrepreneurs and laundromat owners create business plans to start and grow their laundry businesses.
 On this page, we will first give you some background information with regards to the importance of business planning.
-We will then go through a laundromat business plan template step-by-step so you can create your plan today.
+We will then go through a business plan template step-by-step so you can create your plan today.

 What Is a Business Plan?

-A business plan provides a snapshot of your laundromat as it stands today, and lays out your growth plan for the next five years.
+A business plan provides a snapshot of your laundry business as it stands today, and lays out your business growth plan for the next five years.
 It explains your business goals and your strategy for reaching them.
-It also includes market research to support your plans.
+It also includes research to support your plans.

 Why You Need a Business Plan

-If you’re looking to start a laundromat or grow your existing laundromat you need a business plan.
+If you’re looking to start or grow an existing laundromat or dry cleaning business you need a business plan.
 A business plan will help you raise funding, if needed, and plan out the growth of your laundromat in order to improve your chances of success.
-Your laundromat business plan is a living document that should be updated annually as your company grows and changes.
+Your laundry business plan is a living document that should be updated annually as your business grows and changes.

 Source of Funding for Laundromats